thomd/mad-pages/git-stash.md

     git stash
-    git stash -p                                 # interactively specify changes included in this stash git stash -u                                 # include also untracked files git stash push -- file.txt                   # stash only a specific file git stash push -m "description"              # save stash with a description
+    git stash -p                                 # interactively specify changes included in this stash git stash -u                                 # include also untracked files git stash -a                                 # include also untracked and ignored files git stash push -- file.txt                   # stash only a specific file git stash push -m "description"              # save stash with a description